Top 10 Tips for Altitude Hiking

 Practice breathing techniques.

-At some stage during your climb, you may find yourself short of breath.
+At some stage during your climb, you will find yourself short of breath.
 It makes no difference whether you’re a novice or an expert.
 The higher the altitude, the thinner the air.
-If you do find yourself short of breath, slow down or stop, and take deep slow breathes.
+If you do find yourself short of breath, slow down or stop and take deep, slow breaths.
 Breathe in through your nose, hold, and then breathe out through your mouth.

 You may want to practice breathing techniques during your training.

-Interestingly, many guides have told me that smokers and asthmatics have less difficulties with breathing at high altitudes, but I am not recommending you take up smoking as part of you preparation!
+Some guides have told me that smokers and asthmatics have less difficulty at high altitudes, but I am not recommending you take up smoking as part of your preparation!

 Take a break from coffee.